SquarePenguin101/www.squarepenguin.co.uk/content/faqs/getting-started.md

 ### I'm not in the UK, can I use get_iplayer?

-You need a UK IP address to use get_iplayer, just like you would if you used the BBC iPlayer service.
+You need a UK IP address to download TV programmes with get_iplayer, just like you would if you used the BBC iPlayer service.
+You can download lower-quality (96kbps or 48kbps) radio programmes from outside the UK.
+Any and all use of get_iplayer outside the UK is not supported.

 ### Does get_iplayer circumvent DRM?